buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcArchitectureDomain/Entities/IfcWindowLiningProperties.md

 > IFC4 CHANGE  Data type changed to _IfcNonNegativeLengthMeasure_.

 ### FirstTransomOffset
-Offset of the transom centerline, measured along the z-axis of the window placement co-ordinate system.
+Offset of the transom centerline, measured along the z-axis of the window placement coordinate system.
 An offset value = 0.5 indicates that the transom is positioned in the middle of the window.

 ### SecondTransomOffset
-Offset of the transom centerline for the second transom, measured along the x-axis of the window placement co-ordinate system.
+Offset of the transom centerline for the second transom, measured along the x-axis of the window placement coordinate system.
 An offset value = 0.666 indicates that the second transom is positioned at two/third of the window.

 ### FirstMullionOffset
-Offset of the mullion centerline, measured along the x-axis of the window placement co-ordinate system.
+Offset of the mullion centerline, measured along the x-axis of the window placement coordinate system.
 An offset value = 0.5 indicates that the mullion is positioned in the middle of the window.

 ### SecondMullionOffset
-Offset of the mullion centerline for the second mullion, measured along the x-axis of the window placement co-ordinate system.
+Offset of the mullion centerline for the second mullion, measured along the x-axis of the window placement coordinate system.
 An offset value = 0.666 indicates that the second mullion is positioned at two/third of the window.

 ### ShapeAspectStyle
 Optional link to a shape aspect definition, which points to the part of the geometric representation of the window style, which is used to represent the lining.